gsoft-inc/sg-orbit/CONTRIBUTING.md

 A Netlify deploy can be started locally with a CLI command.
 This is useful if you are working in a branch and want to share a preview of your work with someone else.

-To deploy (unpublished), open a terminal at the root of the workspace and execute the following commands:
+To deploy a draft to the **sg-storybook** site, open a terminal at the root of the workspace and execute the following commands:

 ```bash
 yarn deploy-sb-preview
 ```

-The previous command will add a deploy (unpublished) to the **sg-storybook** site.
+The draft link will be available in the terminal and on Netlify under the **sg-storybook** site.

 If you encountered any problem with the CLI command, make sure the site `App ID` of **sg-storybook** site match the `--site` parameter of the script `deploy-sb-preview` in the [storybook/package.json](/storybook/package.json) file.